UKMT Summer Schools

 Each year, two Summer Schools are held for students mainly in school years 10 and 11 (ages 14–16).
 Roughly 40 students attend each summer school for a week of lectures, problem-solving sessions, mathematical competitions and explorations, and social events.
 A group of six seniors who have attended previous summer schools is also present.

 Students for one Summer School are selected based on performances in the Intermediate Mathematical Olympiad and Kangaroo (IMOK) papers; for the other, based on the Intermediate Mathematical Challenge.

 These Summer Schools are held in July.
 From 2013 they have been held at Woodhouse Grove School.

 A Summer School for Girls has been held in Oxford in August from 2013.
 Around 40 students are selected to attend based on performances in the Intermediate Olympiad and Kangaroo papers.

-Thanks to support from the Department for Education, we are running two further Summer Schools in 2013 and 2014.
-These are held in Oxford in August, and invitations to attend are based on performance in the Intermediate Mathematical Challenge.
+Thanks to support from the Department for Education, we ran two further Summer Schools in 2013 and 2014.
+These were held in Oxford in August, and invitations to attend were based on performance in the Intermediate Mathematical Challenge.